Wallace picked Cyndi up around six.

 “Nothing,” Wallace said.
 He grabbed a hold of Cyndi’s hand and dragged her back down the hall to the front entrance.

-Cyndi yanked her hand back, not letting him being the one in control.
+Cyndi yanked her hand back, not letting him be the one in control.
 “What are you doing?
 Trying to make a scene?”

 “Because I don’t want to make one so that’s why we’re getting out of here before we talk.”